rtreit/d4h-mailhelper/README.md

 # D4H Mail Helper Extension

-This browser extension simplifies the process of sharing D4H training exercises in emails.
-It adds a button to the exercises page that copies a formatted list of upcoming events to your clipboard, ready to be pasted into a new message in D4H's communication system.
+This browser extension simplifies the process of sharing D4H links in emails.
+Originally designed for the Training **Exercises** page, it now works on the Operations tabs such as **Incidents** and **Events**.
+The extension adds a button to these tables and copies a formatted list of items to your clipboard, ready to be pasted into a new D4H message.

-The main functionality is to provide an easy way to generate links for training exercises that are compatible with D4H's e-mail system.
+The main functionality is to provide an easy way to generate email-ready links for any of these pages.

 ![Extension Icon](icon.png)

 ## Key Features

-- **One-Click Copying**: Adds a "Copy Exercises" button to the D4H exercises page.
+- **One-Click Copying**: Adds a "Copy" button to the list pages (Exercises, Incidents, Events).
-- **Chronological Order**: Automatically sorts the exercises from soonest to latest.
+- **Chronological Order**: Automatically sorts the items from soonest to latest.
 - **HTML Formatting**: Creates a clean, bulleted list with clickable links.
 - **Email-Ready**: The copied format is designed to paste perfectly into D4H emails.